SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 This isn't to say that QA wasn't considered initially.
 They probably were.
 It's likely that this issue just wasn't forseen because it's how it's been done in waterfall for decades.

-But be aware that this is often their reality, and is what's being asked of them if the programmers aren't writing the tests.
+But be aware that this is often their reality, and is what's being asked of them when the programmers aren't writing the tests.

 # Toxic culture